You might want to start a business and are wondering what are the advantages and disadvantages of LLCs…

-There are late fees associated with Form 3522, so it’s important that you fill it out on time and fill it our correctly.
-For help, email me at email@example.com and I will be happy to assist you.
+There are late fees associated with Form 3522, so it’s important that you fill it out on time and fill it out correctly.
+For help, email me at firstname.lastname@example.org and I will be happy to assist you.

 3. Draft LLC Operating Agreement